WKU Student Publications Policy Manual

 Removing any news item from databases of the College Heights Herald or the Talisman without permission of the publication’s editor-in-chief, or removing an item to benefit one’s self, one’s friends or associations, is unethical behavior and will have consequences.

-Any member of the staffs of the College Heights Herald, Talisman or any other WKU Student Publications enterprise who removes a news item from a publication’s database without the specific permission of the publication’s editor-in-chief will be permanently denied access to computers and networks at WKU Student Publications, with that individual electronically blocked from logging into those computers or databases.
+Any member of the staffs of the College Heights Herald, Talisman, Cherry Creative or Student Publications Advertising, or any other WKU Student Publications enterprise, who removes a news item from a publication’s database without the specific permission of the publication’s editor-in-chief will be permanently denied access to computers and networks at WKU Student Publications, with that individual electronically blocked from logging into those computers or databases.

-Further, the staff member also may face disciplinary action, up to and including termination, at the discretion of the publication’s editor-in-chief.
+Further, the staff member also may face disciplinary action, up to and including dismissal, at the discretion of the publication’s editor-in-chief.

 SOCIAL MEDIA: Best practices